nakamasato/kubernetes-operator-basics/07-create-operator-with-kubebuilder/03-password-operator/README.md

       30
 ```

-Change the lengthe to 10 and recreate the custom resource `Password`:
+Change the length to 10 and recreate the custom resource `Password`:

 ```
 kubectl delete -f config/samples/ && kubectl apply -f config/samples/